 The insurance benefits embedded in a credit card are issued under a group master policy to the policyholder (i.e. a bank or credit union) for the benefit of individual cardholders, who are provided with insurance certificates as participants under the group policy.
-Therefore, an individual cardholder under the group master policy cannot choose to cancel coverage under the certificate, as only the policyholder can terminate a group policy which would have the effect of cancelling coverage for all cardholders.
+All cardholders are participants under the group master policy but, unlike in the case of most forms of credit protection insurance, they are not individually enrolled under the policy.
+Therefore, with respect to credit card-embedded insurance benefits, an individual cardholder cannot choose to cancel coverage under the certificate, as only the policyholder can terminate a group policy which would have the effect of cancelling coverage for all cardholders.